-- I. Standards for Nursing Practice - A. Confidentiality Students are expected to keep all patient information confidential.
+- I. Standards for Nursing Practice - A. Confidentiality- Students are expected to keep all patient information confidential.
 Discussion of clinical experiences takes place only in clinical conferences or private conversations with the instructors.
 Students are to use initials of patient on paper work.
 Medical record numbers and patient numbers, as well as names, must be blackened.
-Patient assignment sheets will be submitted with student paperwork and the instructor will then have them shredded.
 Discussion of patient experiences while in the classroom should be consistent with the content being taught and should not include any identifying information.
 Students will be required by clinical agencies to complete requirements addressing the Health Insurance Portability and Accountability Act (HIPAA).
-The same standards of confidentiality apply to online Learning/Discussions. - B. Accountability Students are accountable for the standard of practice for the RN or LPN licensure they are seeking.
-The staff nurse, student and instructor are all responsible for the patient's welfare.
+The same standards of confidentiality apply to online learning and discussions. - B. Accountability Students are accountable for the standard of practice for the RN or LPN licensure they are seeking.
+The staff nurse, student, and instructor are all responsible for the patient's welfare.
 It is imperative that students communicate with the staff nurse and instructor in providing care.
 Students must recognize their limitations and ask for assistance as needed.

-Students are not allowed to perform any procedures without instructor supervision or approval.
 Students are not allowed to perform any procedures in observational experiences.

+Students are not allowed to perform any procedures in any clinical experience without instructor supervision or approval.